How to Create a Custom Reference Project

 It's possible to create a custom stages.yml file in your new reference project, allowing the use of a specific set of stage definitions across all your projects.
 To do this, copy the stages.yml file from the DataOps Reference Project into the identical file location in your reference project.

-You can add other job and base job definition files to the reference project using the standard file locations.
+You can add other jobs and base job definitions to the reference project.
+Use the standard file locations.

 Updating the bootstrap

-As you have added new files to your new reference project, these will need to be linked into the base_bootstrap.yml file to be available in all your projects.
+As you have added new files to your new reference project, link them into the base_bootstrap.yml file so they are available in all your projects.

 For each file you have added, include a section such as the following in base_bootstrap.yml: